tocalabs/toca-docs/src/projects/automation/datastores/tables/table_relationships.md

  **_One to One_**

-A 1:1 relationship means 1 row of data in Table A can relate to 1 row of data in Table B.
+A 1-1 relationship means 1 row of data in Table A can relate to 1 row of data in Table B.
 For example, you might have a table of _employees_ and a table of _addresses_ and each employee only has one address.

 **_One to Many_**

-A 1:many relationship means 1 row of data in Table A can relate to many rows of data in Table B.
+A 1-Many relationship means 1 row of data in Table A can relate to many rows of data in Table B.
 For example, you might have a table of _managers_ and a table of _employees_ and each manager might oversee many employees.

 ### Benefits of Relational Data

-Creating relationships between your data has many benefits such as:
+Creating relationships between your data has several benefits such as:

 **Referential Integrity**